NONPROFITS AT NOON: NETWORKING & SPEAKER SERIES

-92% of nonprofits have harassment policies in place, but do employees feel safe?
+92% of nonprofits have harassment policies in place, but is it enough?

-As Police Chief, Roger Chaffin dealt with allegations of bullying, harassment, and sexual assault, when numerous formal complaints by current and former Calgary Police employees were made public.
-Through the Centre for Sexuality, Pam Krause is working to uncover inappropriate behaviour by creating tools to identify harassment issues and protect employees.
-Learn what steps Roger took to work towards helping his staff feel safe and improving morale, and how your organization can benefit from the important work being done at the Centre for Sexuality.
+As Police Chief, Roger Chaffin dealt with allegations of bullying, harassment, and sexual assault when numerous formal complaints by current and former Calgary Police employees were made public.
+These allegations pointed to a bigger issue - one that Pam Krause is working to address by creating tools to identify harassment and protect employees.
+Learn how your organization can benefit from the important work being done at the Centre for Sexuality, and the steps that Roger took to help his staff feel safe and improve morale.

 Nonprofits at Noon is a Networking & Speaker Series that brings nonprofit professionals and other community leaders together in conversation about relevant issues over lunch.